 Diagnosing Leg Vein Problems

 Diagnosing leg vein conditions is important in understanding and treating problems that affect your veins.
-Doctors use a combination of physical exams, medical history, and diagnostic tests to identify the cause of symptoms like swelling, pain, or visible veins.
+Your doctor will identify the cause of symptoms like swelling, pain, or visible veins.
+They do this through a physical exam, by reviewing your history, and with diagnostic tests.
 Early diagnosis can prevent serious complications and help you manage your condition effectively.

 Medical History